microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/.mchp_private/doxygen_src/markdown-files/getting_started.md

 <span id="sfw_2"></span>
 ### 2) Buck Converter State Machine

-The state machine managing the interleaved synchronous buck converter ot the EPC9143 1/16th brick power module reference design is implemented as high priority task in the task execution scheme described above.
+The state machine managing the power converter of the development board is implemented as high priority task in the task execution scheme described above.
 This state machine is tuned for constant voltage regulation.
 Hence, it offers user-programmable soft-start support including power on-delay, ramp up slope and power good delay, which allows users to tune the startup behavior and include this module in a larger sequencing scheme.
 The state machine further supports hardware triggered events such as an external ENABLE pin and a POWER GOOD output.
 Both active pins can be configured in push-pull or open drain mode.

 The startup configuration can be configured as shown in the following drawing: